-- (a) did not know at the time he joined the boards of Riverbank and Southbank that neither entity was a reporting entity for the purposes of the AML/CTF Act; and - (b) only became aware during 2020 that Riverbank was not part of Crown Perth's designated business group for the purpose of Crown Perth's AML compliance program. - 270.
-In the Relevant Period, Barton knew that the only purpose of each of Riverbank and Southbank was to operate the Riverbank Account and Southbank accounts respectively. - 271.
-In the Relevant Period, Preston knew: - (a) that ANZ had closed the Southbank Account in Australia due to AML concerns; - (b) that ASB Bank closed the Southbank Account due to AML concerns; - (c) that CBA closed the Riverbank Account and the Southbank Account due to AML concerns; - (d) that as Crown's designated AML/CTF Compliance Officer, he had not notified AUSTRAC of the closure of the Riverbank Account and the Southbank Account by ANZ, ASB Bank and CBA or the reasons for the closure; - (e) knew that at some time after 21 August 2019, he formed had the view that it was not necessary to conduct a comprehensive review of the Riverbank Account and Southbank Account following the July 2019 Media Reports, notwithstanding the preliminary analysis performed by Louise Lane and her suggestion that Crown engage external advisers to provide forensic assistance with the analysis of the bank accounts: - (f) knew that he had not brought the matters in sub-paragraphs (a) to (e) above to the attention of the Risk Management Committee, alternatively, the Board of Crown. - 272.
-In the Relevant Period, Craigie knew that each of the Riverbank Account and the Southbank Accounts were vulnerable to money laundering. - 273.
-In December 2016, a meeting was held between AUSTRAC and Crown representatives at which AUSTRAC queried whether Southbank should be enrolled as a reporting entity under AML/CTF Laws in its own right.
+(a) did not know at the time he joined the boards of Riverbank and Southbank that neither entity was a reporting entity for the purposes of the AML/CTF Act; and

+- (b) only became aware during 2020 that Riverbank was not part of Crown Perth's designated business group for the purpose of Crown Perth's AML compliance program. - 270.
+In the Relevant Period, Barton knew that the only purpose of each of Riverbank and Southbank was to operate the Riverbank Account and the Southbank Account respectively. - 271.
+In the Relevant Period, Preston knew: - (a) that ANZ had closed the Southbank Account in Australia due to AML concerns; - (b) that ASB Bank closed the Southbank Account due to AML concerns; - (c) that CBA closed the Riverbank Account and the Southbank Account due to AML concerns; - (d) that as Crown's designated AML/CTF Compliance Officer, he had not notified AUSTRAC of the closure of the Riverbank Account and the Southbank Account by ANZ, ASB Bank and CBA or the reasons for the closure; - (e) knew that at some time after 21 August 2019, he had the view that it was not necessary to conduct a comprehensive review of the Riverbank Account and Southbank Account following the July 2019 Media Reports, notwithstanding the preliminary analysis performed by Louise Lane and her suggestion that Crown engage external advisers to provide forensic assistance with the analysis of the bank accounts; - (f) knew that he had not brought the matters in sub-paragraphs (a) to (e) above to the attention of the Risk Management Committee, alternatively, the Board of Crown. - 272.
+In the Relevant Period, Craigie knew that each of the Riverbank Account and the Southbank Account were vulnerable to money laundering. - 273.
+In December 2016, a meeting was held between AUSTRAC and Crown representatives at which AUSTRAC queried whether Southbank should be enrolled as a reporting entity under AML/CTF Laws in its own right. - 274.
+In the Relevant Period, Crown Officers who did not actually know the matters in paragraphs 261 to 273 ought to have known each of the following matters referred to in those paragraphs concerning the Riverbank Account and the Southbank Account at the time they were officers of Crown: - (a) that the Riverbank Account and the Southbank Account had existed;